by Luke Pearce

 Thus far, ‘Bomber’ Pearce had accumulated a fine record of 15 wins

-with just two defeats; an unsuccessful attempt to take the Welsh
+defeats; an unsuccessful attempt to take the Welsh

 heavyweight title from Neville Meade followed immediately by a third